li001test/cromite/docs/ADBLOCKING.md

-# Cromite AdBlock engine
+# Iridium AdBlock engine

 ## Modified version of Adblock plus integrated in cromite

-Cromite uses a modified version of adblock plus.
+Iridium uses a modified version of adblock plus.

 Some adblock plus rules cannot be used:
 - removed support for header and csp filter option